purinewambita/phoenix-assurance-ltd/01_Documentation/Mission_and_Vision.md

 \## Core Values

 • Integrity – We uphold honesty, transparency, and ethical conduct in every decision.

 • Accountability – We take ownership of our actions and are committed to delivering on our promises.

 • Customer First – Every decision we make is guided by the needs and success of our customers.

-• Innovation – We embrace technology and continuous improvement to provide better insurance solutions.
+• Security by Design – We prioritize the confidentiality, integrity, and availability of information in every product, service, and business process.

 • Excellence – We strive for the highest standards in service, security, and operational performance.

 • Diversity \& Inclusion – We value diverse perspectives and foster an environment where everyone is respected and empowered.

 • Reliability – We are dependable partners, providing consistent support when our customers need us most.